JRCSTU/wltp/README.rst

      ;                  ;                         ;          ...              ;
     '------------------'                         '---------------------------'

-The *Input & Output DataModels* are instances of :dfn:`pandas-model`, trees of strings and numbers, assembled with:
+The *Input & Output* are instances of :term:`datamodel` (trees of strings, numbers & pandas objects)

-- sequences,
-- dictionaries,
-- :class:`pandas.DataFrame`,
-- :class:`pandas.Series`, and
-- URI-references to other model-trees.

 Quick-start
 -----------
-- Launch the example *jupyter notebooks* `in a binder inmstance
+- Launch the example *jupyter notebooks* `in a binder server
   <https://mybinder.org/v2/gh/JRCSTU/wltp/master?urlpath=lab/tree/Notebooks/README.md>`_.

 - Otherwise, install it locally, preferably from the sources (instructions below).